k21971/EvilHack/doc/evilhack-changelog.md

 - Player riding a steed can now feed their steed by throwing food down at them
 - Fix: feedback when monster hits an ice trap
+- Additional monsters sounds, more varied feedback when hungry or full